Section leaders should focus on keeping the Section healthy by:

 Is it permissible to submit bill testimony after the date of the bill hearing?

-Yes, although it is best to have the testimony submitted on-time, which is no later than 11:00am on the day of the hearing.
+Yes, although it is best to have the testimony submitted on-time.

 Are there any types of bills upon which Sections are not allowed to express a position?

 Yes.
 Generally, there are issue areas where virtually any bill introduced is likely to be outside the purview of the MSBA advocacy role in Annapolis.
-As examples, invariably controversial bills, such as those related to gun control or abortion would fall into this category.
+Invariably controversial bills would fall into this category.

 Are there other ways that Sections can engage in advocacy?

 Yes, including drafting or reviewing proposed bill language and amendments, filing informational letters, meeting with legislators and stakeholders to provide information and background on issues, sharing comments with the MSBA Advocacy Program about proposed rule changes, and identifying cases where the MSBA may file an amicus brief.
 Interested members can reach out to the MSBA Advocacy team directly to engage in these efforts.